bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

-# Writing your first plugin
+# Your First Larch Plugin

 We will begin with a very simple example of a plugin that provides a function for adding two numbers together.
 I admit that this is a bit